eric-volz/DefichainPython/docs/source/guides/basicUsageOfRawTransactions.rst

 2. Transaction Builder
 ______________________

-The :ref:`transaction builder <Builder TxBuilder>` is the hart of the hole implementation.
+The :ref:`transaction builder <Transaction Builder TxBuilder>` is the hart of the hole implementation.
 It creates transactions for the specified address and is thereby using the corresponding account to sign the transaction and the data source to query all needed data.

 .. code-block:: python